eldar/pose-tensorflow/README.md

 ## Preamble

 This is a fork of [@eldar's pose-tensorflow](https://github.com/eldar/pose-tensorflow) repository for tracking multiple body parts in images using the Human Body Pose Estimation algorithm.
-(It also works great for animal pose!)
+It also works great for animal pose (demonstrated in [Mathis et al, 2018](https://www.nature.com/articles/s41593-018-0209-y)).

 The purpose of this fork is to make the interface to the algorithm more modular and easier to integrate into a standard Python workflow.